hyperledger/bevel/docs/source/prerequisites.md

 Also, a user needs to make sure that the Kubernetes clusters can support the number of pods and persistent volumes that will be created by BAF.

 ---
 **NOTE:** For the current release, BAF has been tested on Amazon EKS with Kubernetes version 1.12.
+Currently Indy is only tested on Kubernetes Cluster of AWS instances with Kubernetes version 1.16 and also you need AWS cli credentials.

 ---